Liam Williams

 Their opener against Munster is such a big game.
 Win and it will not only put them on the front foot in the pool but it will give their squad such a confidence boost.
 But if they lose they will be up against it and it is much better to travel to Saracens on the back of a win rather than a home loss.
 You just have to win your home games in Europe and I’m sure they will have targeted Munster as a must win game from the moment the draw was made.
 It won’t be easy, though, as Munster always grow an extra arm and leg whenever they play in Europe and have made a very strong start to the PRO14.

-I’m sure the Cardiff Blues, and Scarlets would much prefer to be playing in the top tier competition, but the Challenge Cup gives us a genuine chance of a Welsh region winning some silverware.
+I’m sure the Cardiff Blues, Dragons and would much prefer to be playing in the top tier competition, but the Challenge Cup gives us a genuine chance of a Welsh region winning some silverware.
 The Scarlets in particular are looking really good this season.

 Cardiff Blues have had a disappointing start to the season but they will be viewing the Challenge Cup as an opportunity to get some momentum back into their season.
 They’ve had some success in this competition in the past and there’s no reason why they can’t be successful again.